tenet-ac-za/simplesamlphp-module-sqlattribs/README.md

 ),
 ```

 Note that because the the `limit` parameter, the mail attribute was not added.
 And because `replace` was false, eduPersonAffiliation was merged.
+It is assumed that this SP has an Entity Id of `https://sp.example.org/shibboleth-sp` - other SPs would not see the SP-specific eduPersonEntitlement attribute.